-Medical Insurance and Services - All students will be covered while abroad by a policy administered by GeoBlue International Health Insurance.
+Medical Insurance and Services - All students will be covered while abroad by a policy administered by GeoBlue International Health Insurance, unless your school has verified that you have comparable insurance.
 Information on GeoBlue is in your application portal.
 Please note, however, that students still need to have their own medical insurance through the Sarah Lawrence plan or through their parents.
 This is to ensure they have adequate health insurance before they leave the US and upon their return.
 You will receive information on the Sarah Lawrence plan from our Comptroller's Office.
 This can also be found at www.slc.edu/studentaccounts.
 Please be aware that GeoBlue insurance does NOT cover dental work, or continuing sessions (such as physical therapy) during convalescence.

 The easiest way for students to see a doctor is via the walk-in medi-centres now located throughout London.
-The cost for students is approximately £70-85per visit.
-A physician can also be provided through BADA: he/she will see students as private patients and make referrals as appropriate.
-Such a visit will cost approximately £90-100.
+The cost for students is approximately £70-85per visit if visiting a centre that does not accept your health insurance.
 Further details can be obtained from the BADA office.